zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

        }
    }
    ```

-2. Register your service:
+### Registering your service to API ML

+**Follow these steps:**

-    * Add a context listener class
+1. Add a context listener class
     ```
     ```

-    * Register a context listener
+2. Register a context listener
     ```
     ```

-    * Read service configuration
+3. Read service configuration
     ```
     ```

-    * Initialize Eureka Client
+4. Initialize Eureka Client
     ```
     ```

-    * Register with Eureka discovery service
+5. Register with Eureka discovery service
     ```
     ```

-3. Implement a periodic call (heartbeat) to the API Meditation Layer Discovery Service
+### Implement a periodic call (heartbeat) to the API ML Discovery Service

 After successful registration, a service must send a heartbeat periodically to the Discovery Service to indicate that the service is available.
 When the Discovery Service does not receive a heartbeat after certain period of time, it removes the service instance from the registry.